kennt/fixtest/README.md

         self._logger = logging.getLogger(__name__)

     def run(self):
         """ Run the test.
-Here we send a new_order and then a modify.
+Here we send a NewOrder and wait for the NewOrder ack.
         """
         # client -> server
         self.client.send_message(new_order_message(self.client))